 Courts can only include known assets in the divorce decree, so your list of financial accounts and assets needs to be comprehensive.
 If your spouse is hiding or divesting assets to deprive you of your rightful share, the assets must be located or proven to exist for the court to consider them among your marital assets.

 If needed, Leigh Daniel Family Law can obtain the services of a forensic accountant to help uncover hidden assets and ensure the division of your marital estate is based on an accurate and comprehensive asset disclosure.

-Additional Issues Possible in High-Asset Divorces
+Additional Issues in High-Asset Divorces

-As your attorneys, we will work with you as you inventory your assets, your spouse’s assets, and your joint asset and make a preliminary identification of the ownership status of all property.
+As your attorneys, we will work with you as you inventory your assets, your spouse’s assets, and your joint assets and make a preliminary identification of the ownership status of all property.
 The value of all property and assets must be established.

 Typical issues to examine in a high-asset divorce include: